tolgaOzen/go-gotham/README.md

 ![gotham](https://user-images.githubusercontent.com/39353278/103892416-99f6c880-50fc-11eb-8869-af197ca81fd1.png)

 I have designed go-gotham boilerplate adhering to SOLID principles for developers to help them create RESTful API.
 I take advantage of some other libraries however, I did not neglect to add my codes into it.
-The aim of this boilerplate is to provide developers with scaffolding and common functionality which will make writing APIs efficient, convenient and testable.
+The aim of this boilerplate is to provide developers a common functionality which will make writing APIs efficient, convenient and testable.

 ## Check out the documentation of supporting projects